kyma-project/website/content/blog-posts/2023-02-09-release-notes-2.11/index.md

 With Kyma 2.11, we upgraded Istio 1.16.1 to version 1.16.2.
 Read the official [Istio 1.16.2 release notes](https://istio.io/latest/news/releases/1.16.x/announcing-1.16/upgrade-notes/) to learn about the changes introduced with the new Istio release.

 ### Pod Preset
-We finally removed the **pod-preset** functionality that was deprecated with Kyma 2.4.
+We finally removed the PodPreset functionality that was deprecated with Kyma 2.4.
 For more information, read the [deprecation note](https://kyma-project.io/blog/2022/6/30/release-notes-24/#pod-preset-deprecation-note).

 ## Eventing